YouneselBarnoussi/vscode-BDD-Python-test-adapter/README.md

 # Python Behave Test Explorer for Visual Studio Code

-This extension allows you to run Python [Behave](https://github.com/behave/behave) tests using the [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer).
+This extension allows you to run Python [Behave](https://github.com/behave/behave) tests in the Visual Studio Code test explorer.

 ## Features